MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 include the file extension.
 For example, to run the executable version of `where` use `where.exe`.

-### Using module-qualified names
+### Use module-qualified names

 Using the module-qualified name of a cmdlet allows you to run commands hidden by an item with the same name.
-For example, you can run the `Get-Date` cmdlet by qualifying it with its module name **Microsoft.PowerShell.Utility**.
+For example, you can run the `Get-Date` cmdlet by qualifying it with its module name **Microsoft.PowerShell.Utility** or full path.
+When you use module-qualified names, the module is automatically imported into the session.

+> [!NOTE]
+> You can't use module names to qualify variables or aliases.

-Use this preferred method when writing scripts that you intend to distribute.
+Using module-qualified names ensures that you are running the command that you intend to run.
+This is the recommended method of calling cmdlets when writing scripts that you intend to distribute.

-You can't predict which commands might be present in the session in which the script runs.
+The following example illustrates how to qualify a command by including its module name.

+> [!IMPORTANT]
+> Module qualification uses the backslash character (`\`) to separate the
+> module name from the command name, regardless of the platform.

 ```powershell
 New-Alias -Name "Get-Date" -Value "Get-ChildItem"